Symfony tutorial for beginners

 }

-It's pretty simple, we remove blog with entityManager
+It's pretty simple, we remove the blog with entityManager

 and then we add a success message and redirect the user to the main page.